The internet's full of packing guides for every possible trip - what to wear hiking, what to bring camping, capsule wardrobes for a European summer.

 What to bring: A warm beanie is non-negotiable, and an insulated jacket will keep you extra toasty.

-These seasons can be a mixed bag, offering up stunningly calm evenings or a bit of wind and rain.
-This is where layers really prove their worth.
-As a general rule, follow the winter guide - you can always take off layers if you’re too hot, but if you don’t have enough clothing, there’s nothing you can do when the temperature drops.
-A light waterproof jacket is also a great idea, just in case.
+These seasons are unpredictable.
+Could be calm and mild, could be windy and wet.
+As a general rule, follow the winter guide - you can always take layers off, but if you don’t have enough clothing, there’s nothing you can do when the temperature drops.
+A light waterproof jacket is also a great idea, just in case it drizzles.

 Noho ora mai (stay well),